Trigger point pain post includes

 Want to skip ahead?

-People often come in complaining that they have twisted their ankle and wonder if it is sprained.
-They associate it to stepping off a curb where the ball of the foot hits the curb and the outside edge of the foot twists down.
+People often complain that they have twisted their ankle and wonder if it is sprained.
+They associate it with stepping off a curb where the ball of the foot hits the curb, and the outside edge of the foot twists down.
 Others come in complaining that the ankle feels weak and painful.
 When asked about the pain, they usually trace around the back of their ankle.